delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ```

 With [`apply`](https://developer.mozilla.org/es/docs/Web/JavaScript/Referencia/Objetos_globales/Function/apply)
-we can execute a function specifying its context object as well as its parameters.
+we can execute a function specifying its context object, as well as its parameters.

 With the previous configuration, all new instances of enemies and allies will
 first go through the `Ship` constructor, which will set the **common
 attributes;** these instances will then be modified individually by the
-relevant constructor in order to become enemies or allies.
+relevant constructor, in order for them to become enemies or allies.

 As for the API, it would be ideal to have a prototype chain after the following fashion:

 - Enemy (or ally) attributes are included in the instance itself.

-- The specific API for the `Enemy` or `Ally` types is in the `prototype`
-property of that type's constructor.
+- The specific API for the `Enemy` or `Ally` types is in the `prototype` property of that type's constructor.

-- The API common to the `Enemy` and `Ally` types is in the `prototype` property
-of the `Ship` constructor.
+- The API common to the `Enemy` and `Ally` types is in the `prototype` property of the `Ship` constructor.

 ```
 var enemy = new Enemy()             Enemy.prototype      Ship.prototype